User Account vs. Artist Account

 - You produce for others and need access to their pages without sharing logins

-Until then... if something you changed doesn't seem to have applied, check whether you updated the user or the artist side.
+If something you changed doesn't seem to have applied, check whether you updated the user side or the artist side.
+The two have separate Profile sections, separate Notifications, and separate Settings.

 Questions? support@sleeve.fm.